Materials-Consortia/OPTIMADE/optimade.rst

 The full response MUST be valid `JSON Lines <https://jsonlines.org/>`__ that adheres to the following format:

-- The first line is a header object (defined below)
+- The first line is a header object (defined below).
 - The following lines are data lines adhering to the formats described below.
 - The final line is either an end-of-data-marker (indicating that there is no more data to be given), or a next-marker indicating that more data is available, which can be obtained by retrieving data from the provided URL.